cxn03651/write_xlsx/worksheet.md

 See `insert_image()` for the equivalent method to "Place over Cells".

-The optional `options` hash parameter can be used to set various options for the image.
+The optional `options` parameter can be used to set various options for the image.
 The defaults are:

     options = {
       cell_format: format,